documentationfor yFiles for HTML 3.0.0.1

 Excluding the yFiles Chunk from Minimization

-Minimizing the yFiles library files is unnecessary because they already are minimized.
-Additionally, it can take a long time to do so.
-Even though webpack caches some of its results, which reduces build times for subsequent runs, some situations can benefit greatly from excluding the yFiles chunk from the minimization step, e.g., CI builds which start the build from a clean state).
+Minimizing the yFiles library files is not necessary because they are already minimized.
+Furthermore, the minimization process can be time-consuming.
+Although webpack caches some results, reducing build times for subsequent runs, excluding the yFiles chunk from the minimization step, e.g., CI builds which start the build from a clean state).

 To exclude the yFiles chunk from minimization, provide the minimizer option in the webpack configuration (this assumes that the yFiles chunk is named "yfiles" like in the Separate yFiles Chunk section):